60

 What the Exam Tests

 The exam draws from seven content categories spanning the U.S. commercial-space regulatory landscape.
+The chart shows how the 60 questions are weighted; the cards below explain what each category covers.

 General Knowledge